keboola/connection-docs/extractors/social/youtube/index.md

 **Authorize the account** to be redirected to Google, and authorize the extractor to access your YouTube data.

 ## Configuration
+To configure the extractor, choose one of the two predefined **templates**:

+- Channels -- returning info about your own channels
+- Videos -- returning info about your playlists and all their videos

-Either choose one of the predefined templates, or define your own configuration directly using the JSON editor.
+You can also define your **own** configuration directly using the **JSON editor**.
 The extractor runs on [Generic Extractor](https://developers.keboola.com/extend/generic-extractor/).

 To give a simple example, the configuration to get info about your own channel looks like this: